UrbanInstitute/virginia-college-graduation-rates/README.md

 `"homepage": "http://mywebsite.com/relativepath",`

+To enable Google Analytics you should create a .env file in the root of the project with `REACT_APP_GA_ID=` as a variable.
+This will replace it everywhere it should in the index.html

 Then run `npm run build`.

 Everything in the build directory can be copied into the directory on the server you would like to serve the app from.